0cjs/8bitdev/src/objects.md

 #### Modular Numbers

+Whenever a modular number is involved in an expression, the result is always a modular number of the largest size involved; smaller sizes are sign-extended.
+Fixnums are converted to a sign-extended modular number of the smallest size able to hold the value and its sign bit, or an overflow error is generated.
+Flonums cannot be converted and always generate an error.
+This is intended to make it easy to do indexed addressing, e.g., `(+ $FF00 2)`.

 - __byte__ (__char__): Unsigned 8-bit value; modular arithmetic.
   - Literal: `$xx` where _xx_ is a one- or two-digit hexadecimal value
   - Literal: `%n` where _n_ is a 1-8 digit binary value.